noora-a/TMDB-Movies-Project/README.md

 # TMDB-Movies-Project
 Udacity- Data Analyst Nanodegree

-## Overview
+## Installations
-In this project, We will analyze a dataset,TMDB Movie Data in this case, and then communicate our findings about it.
 You will use the Python libraries,
 - NumPy
 - Pandas
 - Matplotlib

-to make the analysis easier.
-We'll go through the data analysis process of our Dataset (TMDB Movie List) and see how everything fits together.
+-
+### Project Overview:
+In this project, We will analyze a dataset,TMDB Movie Data in this case, and then communicate our findings about it.
+- **Data Wrangling**: Employed Python libraries to clean and organize the TMDB movie dataset.
+- **Exploratory Analysis**: Conducted thorough exploratory analysis to uncover underlying patterns in the data.
+- **Visualization**: Created compelling visualizations to present findings on movie popularity, ratings, and revenue trends.

 ## Dataset- TMDB Movie
 This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.